AnubhavBhatla/AnubhavBhatla.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
-I am Anubhav, a fifth-year undergraduate at the Department of the Electrical Engineering, IIT Bombay.
-I am pursuing an Integrated Bachelors + Masters of Technology (Dual Degree) in Electrical Engineering with a specialisation in Electronic Systems, and a Minor in Computer Science and Engineering.
-I will be joining Massachusetts Institute of Technology to pursue a Ph.D. in Electrical Engineering and Computer Science.
+I am Anubhav, a first-year EECS Ph.D. student at the Massachusetts Institute of Technology with [Prof. Mengjia Yan](https://people.csail.mit.edu/mengjia/).
+I previously completed my Bachelors and Masters from the Department of the Electrical Engineering, IIT Bombay, with [Prof. Biswabandan Panda](https://www.cse.iitb.ac.in/~biswa/) as my thesis advisor.

-I am deeply interested in the research area of Computer Architecture, which involves a good mix of fascinating topics in Electrical and Computer Science.
-I am currently working on research topics in Hardware Security, designing cache structures to ensure security against various side-channel attacks.
-I am also exploring branch predictor partitioning techniques for security and performance.
+I am deeply interested in the research area of Computer Architecture, which involves a good mix of fascinating topics in Electrical Engineering and Computer Science.
+I am currently working on research topics in Reliability of accelerators against silent data corruptions.
+I have previously explored Hardware Security, designing cache structures to ensure security against various side-channel attacks and branch predictor partitioning techniques for security and performance.

 Outside of academics, I enjoy reading books (mostly fiction) and play sports such as tennis, squash, and badminton.
 I have also completed one year of training under the National Cadet Corps (NCC) at IIT Bombay.

 Research Interests:
 ------------------
 * Computer Systems and Architecture
+* Reliability
 * Hardware Security

 In pursuit of these interests, I have been a part of the following research groups: